 In June 2017 my first book The Whole Intimate Mess: Motherhood, Politics, and Women’s Writing was published by Bridget Williams Books.
 You can find out more about it and order it here.
 From 2016-2017 I also co-hosted a straight-talking parenting podcast called Dear Mamas with Emily Writes, but we sadly gave it up when it became too hard to juggle.

-The rest of the time, I work as a children’s advocate and wrangle a small person.
+The rest of the time, I work as a children’s advocate, study creative writing, practice speaking Te Reo, and wrangle two small people.
 In the past, I’ve been a magazine editor, policy analyst, Rhodes Scholar, Green MP, and volunteer.

-I live in Petone (that’s our beach in the photo) with my partner Dave, our three-year-old daughter, and a cat called Catface.
-We are expecting our second child later in 2017.
+I live in Petone (that’s our beach in the photo) with my partner Dave, our two daughters, and a cat called Catface.
 I place a high value on coffee and good TV drama.